Best automated cat toys 2024 to keep your furry friend entertained

 To save battery power and, more importantly, to prevent your kitty from becoming overstimulated and over-familiar with the toy to the point of boredom, each session lasts for between just 10 and 15 minutes.
 If you decide to program the device, then you can have it set off every couple of hours for that length of time, and we would have no problems leaving a cat unsupervised with this one.

 Indeed, it would appear PetSafe has really thought this toy through.
-The rubber feet on the bottom of the toy means it's not likely to slide around when a cat is attempting to claw at the mice.
+The rubber feet on the bottom of the toy mean it's not likely to slide around when a cat is attempting to claw at the mice.
 And, since the button needs to be firmly held down to turn on and off, your cat is going to struggle to accidentally activate and deactivate the device, putting you in control of when it gets used.

 What's more, none of this comes at a particularly high price, certainly not when you consider how well it's made.
 As a bonus, you get a two-year manufacturer's warranty and only if we were being particularly picky would we express a need for a plug option and some sort of smartphone integration – options that would, granted, push the price up considerably.

-Cheerble Smart automated cat toy
+Best rolling automated cat toy

-Cheerble Smart Interactive Cat Toy
+8. Cheerble M1 Smart Interactive Cat Toy

-Best rolling ball automated cat toy
+Best rolling automated cat toy

 Specifications